yeaserarnob/AIUB_Animation/README.md

                                             # AIUB_2D_Animation
                  This is an opengl graphics project.
 In ths project we try to show 'AIUB CAMPUS' 2D view.
-		 	Add AIUB_animation.cbp file to add this as a glut project and run main.cpp
+		 	Add AIUB_animation.cbp file to add this as a glut project and run main.cpp .
+			 	    We used CodeBlocks IDE for developing this project.

                                                   Instructions:
                                             Day Mode:        Press 'D'
                                             Night Mode:      Press 'N'
                                             Car Moving:      Press 'C'